 The Brown University Library is home to more than 6.8 million print items, plus a multitude of electronic resources and expanding digital archives serving the teaching, research, and learning needs of Brown students and faculty, as well as scholars from around the country and the world.

-The Carnegie Mellon University Libraries support teaching and learning, creative inquiry, research and publication at Carnegie Mellon through a niche focused collection; an extensive array of online resources; digital archives and collections; and an institutional repository. http://search.library.cmu.edu .
+The Carnegie Mellon University Libraries support teaching and learning, creative inquiry, research and publication at Carnegie Mellon through a niche focused collection; an extensive array of online resources; digital archives and collections; and an institutional repository.
+To learn more, visit: http://search.library.cmu.edu .

 Columbia University Libraries/Information Services is one of the top five academic research library systems in North America.
 The collections include over 10 million volumes, over 100,000 journals and serials, as well as extensive electronic resources, manuscripts, rare books, microforms, maps, graphic and audio-visual materials.
 The services and collections are organized into 22 libraries and various academic technology centers.
 The Libraries employs more than 550 professional and support staff.
 The website of the Libraries at www.columbia.edu/cu/lweb is the gateway to its services and resources.